Drug metabolism: Phase I – modification

 Phase I reactions (also termed nonsynthetic reactions) may occur by oxidation, reduction, hydrolysis, cyclization, decyclization, and addition of oxygen or removal of hydrogen, carried out by mixed function oxidases, often in the liver.
 These oxidative reactions typically involve a cytochrome P450 monooxygenase (often abbreviated CYP), NADPH and oxygen.
 The classes of pharmaceutical drugs that utilize this method for their metabolism include phenothiazines, paracetamol, and steroids.
 If the metabolites of phase I reactions are sufficiently polar, they may be readily excreted at this point.
 However, many phase I products are not eliminated rapidly and undergo a subsequent reaction in which an endogenous substrate combines with the newly incorporated functional group to form a highly polar conjugate.

 A common Phase I oxidation involves conversion of a C-H bond to a C-OH.
-This reaction sometimes converts a pharmacologically inactive compound (a prodrug) to a pharmacologically active one.
+This reaction sometimes converts a pharmacologically inactive compound (prodrug) to a pharmacologically active one.
 By the same token, Phase I can turn a nontoxic molecule into a poisonous one (toxification).
 Simple hydrolysis in the stomach is normally an innocuous reaction, however there are exceptions.
-For example, phase I metabolism converts acetonitrile to HOCH2CN, which rapidly dissociates into formaldehyde and hydrogen cyanide.
+For example, phase I metabolism converts acetonitrile to glycolonitrile (HOCH2CN), which rapidly dissociates into formaldehyde and hydrogen cyanide.

 Phase I metabolism of drug candidates can be simulated in the laboratory using non-enzyme catalysts.
 This example of a biomimetic reaction tends to give products that often contains the Phase I metabolites.
 As an example, the major metabolite of the pharmaceutical trimebutine, desmethyltrimebutine (nor-trimebutine), can be efficiently produced by in vitro oxidation of the commercially available drug.
 Hydroxylation of an N-methyl group leads to expulsion of a molecule of formaldehyde, while oxidation of the O-methyl groups takes place to a lesser extent.